TriplyDB/Documentation/docs/ratt-extract/index.md

 ### PostgreSQL
 -->

-<h3 id='excel'>Extensible Markup Language (XML) files</h3>
+<h3 id='xml'>Extensible Markup Language (XML) sources</h3>

 Extensible Markup Language (file name extension `.xml`) is similar to HTML, but where you can define your own tags to use.
 This is why it is a very useful format to store, search and share your data.

 RATT has a dedicated connector for XML files.
 After such files [are uploaded as TriplyDB Assets](#assets), RATT can connect to them as follows: